Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/CURRENT_WORKING_DRAFT_ASSEMBLED.md

 ## Impact of Scoring Methodology

-The 3.1x difference in false alarm rates between NEDC OVERLAP (26.89 FA/24h) and SzCORE (8.59 FA/24h) on identical predictions demonstrates that scoring methodology alone can determine whether a model appears clinically viable.
-NEDC TAES, with its strict time-aligned evaluation, shows an even larger 5.1x increase over OVERLAP and a 15.9x increase over SzCORE.
-These differences stem from fundamental philosophical disagreements about what constitutes a correct detection: TAES requires precise temporal alignment and penalizes both over- and under-segmentation through partial credit scoring, OVERLAP accepts any temporal intersection as sufficient, while SzCORE adds 30-second pre-ictal and 60-second post-ictal tolerances before applying overlap logic.
-Each approach serves legitimate clinical purposes—TAES for applications requiring precise seizure boundaries, OVERLAP for standard clinical review, and SzCORE for screening where missing events is costlier than false alarms.
+The 3.1x difference in false alarm rates between NEDC OVERLAP (26.89 FA/24h) and SzCORE Event (8.59 FA/24h) on identical predictions demonstrates that scoring methodology alone can determine whether a model appears clinically viable.
+NEDC TAES, with its strict time-aligned evaluation, shows an even larger 5.1x increase over OVERLAP and a 15.9x increase over SzCORE Event.
+These differences stem from fundamental philosophical disagreements about what constitutes a correct detection: TAES requires precise temporal alignment and penalizes both over- and under-segmentation through partial credit scoring, OVERLAP accepts any temporal intersection as sufficient, while SzCORE Event adds 30-second pre-ictal and 60-second post-ictal tolerances before applying overlap logic.
+Each approach serves legitimate clinical purposes—TAES for applications requiring precise seizure boundaries, OVERLAP for standard clinical review, and SzCORE Event for screening where missing events is costlier than false alarms.

+Our focus on event-based metrics reflects clinical priorities.
+While sample-based (epoch) methods (NEDC EPOCH; SzCORE Sample-based) can yield high nominal accuracy by correctly classifying long non-seizure periods, they obscure the core task of detecting seizure events.
+We therefore restrict comparisons and conclusions to event-based scores.

 ## Clinical Deployment Constraints